chrismytton/fancybox-rails/README.md

 ## Installation

+This gem vendors jquery fancybox for Rails 3.1 and greater.
+The files will be added to the asset pipeline and available for you to use.

-Add the following lines to your applications `Gemfile`:
+First add the following lines to your applications `Gemfile`:

 ``` ruby
 gem 'jquery-rails'